AusOpenTech/makingAPlan/README.md

 I believe the highest priority for technically-informed legislative change is to mandate an audit of the digitised preferences against the paper Senate ballots.

-Please add your preferred priorities to the Discussion-legislation/politics tab here.
+Please add your preferred priorities to the [legislation/politics](https://github.com/orgs/AusOpenTech/teams/discuss/discussions/2) discussion.

 ## Communication: first, people have to care